-Choosing a Funeral Director can be an emotional time.
+Choosing a Funeral Director in Brisbane can be an emotional time.
 Usually you have just lost someone that you love with emotions are all over the place.
 Trying to find the right Funeral Director to look after your loved one, help plan a funeral that celebrates their life and reflects their uniqueness can be a daunting task.
 What makes it harder is that there is so much misinformation out there and also a huge lack of information.

 It’s really important that you are comfortable with the person who is going to be taking care of your loved one.
 Speak to as many Funeral Directors as you need to in order to find one that ticks all of the boxes, usually though we suggest that you try and limit your discussions to a maximum of 3.
 Sometimes the first person you speak with, there is an instant connection and you don’t need to look any further.
 Instinct should always play a part in your decision, you HAVE to feel comfortable with the person who will be caring for your Loved One.